ibnuda/fpmortals/manuscript/complete.md

   TwitterAPIBenchmarks.equalManualFalse        thrpt    5  1631964.531 ± 13110.291  ops/s
 ~~~~~~~~

-The runtime performance of `scalaz-deriving`, Magnolia and Shapeless is usually
-good enough.
-We should be realistic: we are not writing applications that need to
-be able to encode more than 130,000 values to JSON, per second, on a single
-core, on the JVM.
-If that is a problem, look into C++.

 Performa waktu-jalan dari `scalaz-deriving`, Magnolia, dan Shapeless biasanya
 cukup baik.
 Tentu kita juga harus realistis: kita tidak menulis aplikasi yang
 harus mampu menyandikan 130.000 nilai ke JSON tiap detiknya, pada satu *core*,
 di JVM.
 Bila hal semacam itu menjadi masalah, silakan berpaling ke C++.

-It is unlikely that derived instances will be an application's bottleneck.
-Even
-if it is, there is the manually written escape hatch, which is more powerful and
-therefore more dangerous: it is easy to introduce typos, bugs, and even
-performance regressions by accident when writing a manual instance.

 Agak tidak mungkin instans terderivasi menjadi penyebab macetnya performa aplikasi.
 Bahkan bila memang demikian adanya, ada perahu penyelamat dengan penulisan ulang,
 yang jauh lebih leluasa dan berbahaya: lebih mudah terjadi salah ketik, pengenalan
 kutu, dan kemunduran performa tanpa sengaja saat menulis instans manual.

-In conclusion: hokey derivations and ancient macros are no match for a good hand
-written instance at your side, kid.

 Kesimpulannya: derivasi tipu-tipu dan makro jaman baheula bukan tandingan untuk
 instans yang ditulis secara manual, tong.

-A> We could spend a lifetime with the [`async-profiler`](https://github.com/jvm-profiling-tools/async-profiler) investigating CPU and object
-A> allocation flame graphs to make any of these implementations faster.
-For
-A> example, there are some optimisations in the actual `jsonformat` codebase not
-A> reproduced here, such as a more optimised `JsObject` field lookup, and inclusion
-A> of `.xmap`, `.map` and `.contramap` on the relevant typeclasses, but it is fair
-A> to say that the codebase primarily focuses on readability over optimisation and
-A> still achieves incredible performance.
-A>
 A> Kita dapat mengabiskan sisa hidup kita dengan [`async-profiler`](https://github.com/jvm-profiling-tools/async-profiler)
 A> untuk menyidik graf api CPU dan alokasi objek untuk membuat implementasi diatas
 A> menjadi lebih cepat.
 Sebagai contoh, ada beberapa optimasi pada basis kode